nikfrank/canijs/README.md

 - register watches (notification callbacks) functions, instead of the hacknik shit it is now

-- save to private

 - destringify all objects noted on load

 - pack arrays reasonably (remember dy db doesn't order arrays)

--notifications for sign-in
+- notifications for sign-in

--endtoend unit testing through angular
+- endtoend unit testing through angular -> just use angular. no bs. comment well.

--use $q for Q dependency... works up until callback
+- use $q for Q dependency... works up until callback

-- save files to S3, set up IAM to work public/private

-- incorporate a "versioning" dynamo table for all S3 files

 --------------------------------------------------------------
--generalized indexing policy, for ranged searches on any data
+- generalized indexing policy, for ranged searches on any data

--split up modules into different files
+- split up modules into different files

 --------------------------------------------------------------
 --------------------------------------------------------------